sobi3ch/command-manager/README.md

 Manage your projects using aliases

-Imagine you have 2 web projects `alpha` and `delta`.
+Imagine you have 2 web projects `foo` and `bar`.
 For each one you have common task to do but in different way.
 Like each of this projects lives in different server.
-You obiously set ssh keys with agent and `~/.ssh/config` so you can quckly ssh to them with `ssh alpha` and `ssh delta`.
-Both projects lives in different directories, `alpha` in `/var/www/vhosts/alpha.areo/publich_html/` and `delata` in `/var/www/delta/app/`.
-Addicinally `delta` contain `files` directory inside project path under `sites/default/files/` and `alpha` doesn't, but have special `cofnig` file you editing very often.
+You obiously set ssh keys with agent and `~/.ssh/config` so you can quckly ssh to them with `ssh foo` and `ssh bar`.
+Both projects lives in different directories, `foo` in `/var/www/vhosts/foo.areo/publich_html/` and `bar` in `/var/www/bar/app/`.
+Addicinally `bar` contain `files` directory inside project path under `sites/default/files/` and `foo` doesn't, but have special `cofnig` file you editing very often.

 > There will be more information how to work with more then one server in future..